ST10355049-Knipe/PROG7311_POE/README.md

 5.  **To Stop the Application:**
     * Simply close the console window that appeared when you ran `PROG7311_WebApp.exe`.

-## 10. Troubleshooting
+## 11. Troubleshooting

 * **Database Errors on Startup / "Table not found":** Ensure you have successfully run the `Update-Database` command in the Package Manager Console after obtaining the code.
-If you pull new changes that include database schema updates, you may need to run this command again.
 * **NuGet Package Issues:** If you encounter build errors related to missing references, try right-clicking the solution in Visual Studio's Solution Explorer and selecting "Restore NuGet Packages."
 * **Ensure Correct .NET SDK:** Verify you have the .NET 8 SDK (version 8.0.300 or compatible) installed as listed in the Prerequisites.

-## 11. References
+## 12. References

 Reference List: